letiantian/reminder/README.md

 # reminder

-**reminder** is a tool to show messages at specified time.
-It depends on  notification tool in user's Linux Desktop edition.
-For example, for `Cinnamon` `notify-send` is used to show notifications.
+**reminder** is a command to show messages at specified time by Tkinter.
+It can be used as a todo app.

 The data are stored in `~/.reminder/`.

 ## Install

 ```
+$ sudo apt-get install python-tk
+$ supported pip install setproctitle
 $ sudo make install
 ```